k-bx/k-bx.github.io/articles/drinker.md

 drinker ... = drinkerC1 A D x (allOrCounterex A D)
 ```

 - **[1]**: We'll need this in our proof.
 Given an absurd value (which can never be constructed!), I can prove anything.
-This is akin to saying "which is impossible becuase earlier we've shown the opposite xyz, leading to contradiction" in your verbal proof.
+This is akin to saying "which is impossible because earlier we've shown the opposite xyz, leading to contradiction" in your verbal proof.
 Copied from prelude.ctt
 - **[2]**: function's signature is copied from `drinker`, and we only add the first parameter in its return type
 - **[3]**: here's that parameter, which is an alpha-renamed result from `allOrConterex`
 - **[4]**: branch when everybody's drinking